How to Become an Elementary School Teacher

 In teaching, as with most disciplines, the best way to advance your career is to further your education.
 With additional training, teachers can become school counselors, librarians, instructional coordinators, school administrators or principals.

-Notre Dame College offers several online education programs for teachers who are just starting out or who want to take their careers to the next level.
+Notre Dame College Online offers several online education programs for teachers who are starting out or who want to take their careers to the next level.

 This education program offers two licensure tracks for students in the bachelor’s program.
-The mild to moderate interventional specialist (MMIS) concentration prepares graduates to work with K-12 special education children.
-The early childhood education (ECE) program is intended for teachers who wish to work with students in pre-K through Grade 3.
+The mild/moderate intervention specialist (MMIS) concentration prepares graduates to work with K–12 special education children.
+The early childhood education (ECE) program is intended for teachers who wish to work with students in Pre-K–Grade 5.

-Choose from concentrations in special education, reading, technology facility and educational leadership.
-Teachers who already hold a bachelor’s degree can specialize their skill set or transition into a school administrator position.
+Choose from concentrations in reading endorsement, educational leadership, or mild/moderate intervention specialist.
+Teachers who hold a bachelor’s degree can specialize their skills or transition into a school administrator position.

-Those who hold a bachelor’s degree or higher in education can earn their teaching license through the TEEL program.
-TEEL prepares teachers from kindergarten to Grade 12 for success.
+Those who hold a bachelor’s degree or higher in any field can earn their teaching license through the Teacher Education Evening Licensure (TEEL®) program.
+TEEL® prepares teachers for for early childhood (Pre-K–Grade 3), middle childhood (Grades 4-9), adolescent/young adult (Grades 7-12) or mild/moderate intervention specialist (K-12).